 In 1971, Ross’ daughter, Jackie, began working for him.
 Learning every piece of the craft from cutting and sewing, to bookkeeping and paperwork, Jackie took it upon herself to carry on the quality and traditions established by her father.
 Jackie’s husband, Dave, joined the crew some years later.
 Taking advantage of the fact that Ross had not retired quite yet, Dave seized the opportunity to be trained by Ross himself.

 Jackie owns the business, and Dave ran the shop for many years.
 They have since retired, but not before training and establishing a sound staff.
 As granddaughter of Ross, and daughter of Dave and Jackie, I (Judy Langlitz) am working to uphold the Langlitz name.
-Scott, John, and Sean are the gurus who help keep the shop running smooth.
+Scott, John, and Bennie are the gurus who help keep the shop running smooth.
 With two cutters and seven seamstresses, we are a small operation; however, we utilize our small numbers for maximum quality control and the ability to better offer custom service.
 Despite our size, together, we make up the team that is proud to still claim the title The World’s Finest Motorcycle Leathers.